maxgfr/typescript-react-lib-swc/README.md

 # typescript-react-lib-swc

-A simple react boilerplate made in typescript using swc.
+A simple react boilerplate for creating a library of components made in typescript using `swc`.

+It also uses `storybook`, `testing-library` and `semantic-release` for publishing a package.

 ## Clone repository and install dependencies